ciscon/vim/pack/vimspector/opt/vimspector/README.md

 individually from within the Stack Trace window.

 A particular thread, highlighted with the `CursorLine` highlight group is the "focussed" thread.
-This is the thread that receives commands like "Stop In", "Stop Out", "Continue" and "Pause" in the code window.
+This is the thread that receives commands like "Step In", "Step Out", "Continue" and "Pause" in the code window.
 The focussed thread can be changed manually to "switch to" that thread.

 * Use `<CR>`, or double-click with left mouse to expand/collapse a thread stack